tml/cadmus/src/Chapter-1/Part III: Variables.md

 double pi = 3.14159265359;
 ```

-As with an integer, you can convert it into a String and a double, using the following:
+As with an integer, you can convert it into a string and a double, using the following:
 ```java
 String piAsString = "3.14159265359";
 double pi = Double.parseDouble(piAsString);